-Popular singer-actress Bituin Escalante will render one of the first Aute’s hits, Rosas en el mar, released in 1966.
+Popular singer-actress Bituin Escalante will render one of Aute’s first hits, Rosas en el mar, which was released in 1966.

 Mark Anthony Carpio, choirmaster of the Philippine Madrigal Singers, will perform La belleza.